Info for

 • German

-The study plan includes: two three-year language cycles, a cycle of two/three exams in linguistic sciences and an organic cycle of six to nine specific exams, responding to the demands for linguistic/professional services widespread in society and aimed at establishing a specific professionalism.
+The study plan includes: two three-year language cycles, a cycle of two/three exams in linguistic sciences and an organic cycle of six to nine specific exams, responding to the demands for the linguistic/professional services widespread in society and aimed at establishing a specific professionalism.